-This is a super easy process includes a DIY chlorine-removing rinse that will leave your hair healthy, shiny, and soft.
+This super easy process includes a DIY chlorine-removing rinse that will leave your hair healthy, shiny, and soft.

 No more straw hair.
 No more weird green tinge.
 Just beautiful shiny hair.

-You won’t have to weigh your hair down with tons of conditioner and product to have fantastic hair all year long.
++ You won’t have to weigh your hair down with tons of conditioner and other products to have fantastic hair all year long.

-Process How to Remove Chlorine from Hair after Swimming.
+The Process to Remove Chlorine from Hair after Swimming.